 The DSTP aims to provide students with a crash course in basic do it yourself (DIY) filmmaking using smart phone technology and a low budget DIY approach.
 Part of this will involve developing the ability to make creative content that responds to the brief by the major sponsor, Hepatitis NSW.
 Another major focus is creating content that enables social change.

-Leveraging of this opportunity, the Mental Health and Wellbeing Promotions Team in partnership with the School of Humanities and Communication Arts and the School of Science and Health, will lead this project, providing an original and invaluable opportunity to engage our Western students and recent graduates in professional development and the development of their creative portfolios and to learn how to be activist in social change.
+Leveraging of this opportunity, this original and invaluable opportunity will engage our Western students and recent graduates in professional development, and the development of their creative portfolios as well as support learning to be an activist in social change.